survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 {pagebreak}

-The basic syntax goes like this:
+The basic syntax goes as below:

 ```javascript
 {